Republican reactions to Donald Trump's claims of 2020 election fraud: November 6: Critics and loyalists

-November 7: Several Republicans congratulate Biden while others refuse
+November 7: Several Republicans congratulate Biden while most refuse

 On November 7, most major American news networks called the election a victory for Biden when vote-counting in Pennsylvania and Nevada reached the point where he would certainly receive the 270 electors' votes needed for the presidency.
 The Trump campaign refused to concede defeat and instead asserted that "the election was far from over."
 Several leading Republicans, including former 2012 Republican presidential candidate Mitt Romney, Larry Hogan, John Kasich, Phil Scott, Adam Kinzinger, Will Hurd, Paul Mitchell, Fred Upton, Lamar Alexander, Tom Reed, and Jeb Bush, proceeded to congratulate Biden as the new President-elect (and Kamala Harris as Vice President-elect) of the United States; others such as Josh Hawley and Paul Gosar insisted that the election was not over yet until "all lawful votes have been counted, recounts finished, and allegations of fraud addressed."

 Just before the media called the election, re-elected Texas Congressman Dan Crenshaw tweeted "If Trump loses, he loses.
 It was never an impossible outcome and we must accept the final results when it is over," to which newly elected Georgia Congresswoman Marjorie Taylor Greene (a QAnon conspiracy theory supporter) responded, "The time to STAND UP for (President Donald Trump) is RIGHT NOW.
 Republicans can't back down."
 Crenshaw criticized her for trying to "talk tough" and said: "You're a member of Congress now, Marjorie.
 Start acting like one," while stressing that any irregularity should be addressed.